jamesqo/sinister/README.md

 - Cross platform: Works on both Unix and Windows
 - chmods your script so it's executable from the get-go
 - Supports both per-user and machine-wide installation
-- Can use wget or cURL as its backend
+- Can use Wget or cURL as its backend
 - Customizable and easily overridable behavior

 ## Usage